TechGrounds-Cloud8/cloud8-archana-sekarr/AWS-Week3/AWS-14-6-IAM.md

 ### Results

-Now, shown below are steps on how groups and users are created and granting different permissions.
+ Shown below are steps on how groups and users are created and granting different permissions.

 1. Creating an S3 admin group.